 As people were preparing to spend a significant amount of time at home, the need for companionship became glaringly obvious.
 While impending loneliness was definitely a factor in the number of animal adoptions, less depressingly, the time at home also worked as a great opportunity for pets to become acclimated with their new homes without the distractions of the outside world.

 The combination of new dog owners and existing pet owners being forced to stay home created a perfect opportunity for BarkBox to shine.
-Like many DTC companies and other subscription based services, BarkBox saw an increase in business as their service which was once deemed as merely a more convenient option to going to the store became a way for people to stay safe.
+Like many DTC companies and other subscription-based services, BarkBox saw an increase in business as their service, which was once deemed as merely a ‘convenience option’, became a way for people and their pets to stay safe.
 BarkBox allowed people to give their dogs the highest level of care without risking their own health by making a trip to the pet store.

-While many companies took a hit as the world seemingly came to halt back in March, BarkBox actually saw an increase in new subscribers.
-Suzanne McDonnell, the Chief Commercial Officer & Head of Ventures and Partnerships of Bark, credits this to the care people give to their animals, and the joy they feel as a result of their dog’s being happy.
-As a result, the company has stated that they feel confident that even in these times of great uncertainty, their business is still looking solid.
+While many companies took a hit as the world seemingly came to halt back in March 2020, BarkBox actually saw an increase in new subscribers.
+Suzanne McDonnell, the Chief Commercial Officer & Head of Ventures and Partnerships of Bark, credits this to the care people give to their animals, and the joy they feel as a result of their dogs being happy.
+As a result, the company stated that they felt confident that even during times of uncertainty, their business can still remain solid.

 Doing good during this time also scored the brand big points.
-The company responded to the crisis by allowing more flexibility with their subscriptions, understanding that many of their customers were facing financial instability.
+The company responded to the crisis by allowing more flexibility with its subscriptions, understanding that many of its customers were facing financial instability.
 This act of corporate kindness, coupled with the rise of online sales and pet ownership, led to loyalty from existing customers and good buzz that drew in new ones.